danielnelson37/problem-set-2_1/fellow-submissions/Cielo-Raymundo.md

 ## Types, Values, and Operators

 1. What is _unary operator_?
 Give an example of one.
-    A unary operator works with only one argument to change it's result
+    A unary operator works with only one operand to change it's result
         Ex:
             "!true"
             will output false

 2. What is a _binary operator_?
 Give an example of one.
-    A binary operator works with two arguments to change it's result
+    A binary operator works with two operands to change it's result
         Ex:
             "4+2"
             will output 6 because it is taking in 4 and 2 as arguments and adding them to provide a result